-This award is presented to an Ithaca College faculty member who exemplifies President Collado’s vision of excellence in education.
+The Award is presented to an Ithaca College faculty member who exemplifies President Collado’s vision of excellence in education.
 Such excellence is demonstrated through an inclusive approach to educational practices of teaching, research, and/or leadership.
 Sites of practice include the classroom, the campus, and the community, whether local or global.
 The President Shirley M. Collado Faculty Award for Outstanding Contributions to the Ithaca College Community is intended to support the professional development of the chosen faculty member to further enhance their capacity for equitable and inclusive leadership in all relevant academic and community areas.
+This $5000 award is made through the Center for Faculty Excellence.

-• Nominator’s statement of no more than 250 words that highlights the nominee’s qualifications.
+The form should include a brief statement of up to 250 words from the nominator that highlights the nominee’s qualifications.
 The nominator can also submit a letter of support for the nominee in addition to the nomination statement.